 Before we get into tips for handling unwanted interactions, it’s important to recognize the body of the approaching dog.
 How they approach your dog will help you decide the most appropriate way to react in the moment.

-Tips for Handling an Approaching Dog
+Tips for Handling An Off-Leash Dog

 1. Watch Your Dog